gabrielcarneiro97/handmade/README.md

 }
 ```

-You'll find the result at the output folder named `example-1.png`.
-For each page `handmade` will create a file and will put it on the output file.
+You'll find the result at the `output` folder in a file named `example-1.png`.
+For each page, `handmade` will create a file and will put it on the output file.
 If `None` is used at `parse_to_png` function, the files identifier will be `page`.

 ### Your own Dictionary